Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Does Metformin cause weight gain?

-No, Metformin does not cause weight gain.
+Does Metformin cause weight loss?

-Does Metformin help you lose weight?
+Does Metformin make you lose your hair?

 Does Metformin cause Dementia?